gvwilson/thirdbit/src/fiction/leaderboard/index.md

 picked up my brush,
 and squinted at my canvas.
-My agent estimated I would spend six to sixteen years in prison, depending on what jurisdiction caught the case.
+My agent estimated I would spend six to sixteen years in prison, depending on what jurisdiction the case landed in.
 Whatever it turned out to be,
 at least I'd have more time to work on my Turner.